Speech Denoising by Accumulating Per-Frequency Modeling Fluctuations: Introduction

 \section{Introduction}

-Many unsupervised signal denosing methods work in a similar way.
+Many unsupervised signal denoising methods work in a similar way.
 First, a spectral mask is estimated, which predicts for every frequency, whether it is relevant to the clean signal or mostly influenced by the noise.
-Then, one of a few classical methods, such as the Wiener filter~\cite{lim1979wiener} or MMSE-LSA~\cite{ephraim1985lsa} are used to clean the audio.
+Then, one of a few classical methods, such as the Wiener filter~\cite{lim1979wiener} or LSA estimator~\cite{ephraim1985lsa} are used to clean the audio.

-The denoising methods differ in the way in which the mask is first estimated.
-Each method is based on a different set of underlying assumptions on the properties of the signal, the noise, or both.
-For example, some algorithms assume that the change in the power spectrum of the noise is slower than the change in that of the clean signal and, therefore, in order to estimate the noise statistics, averaging of the power signal over multiple time points is performed.

-In this work, we investigate the use of deep network priors for the task of unsupervised audio denoising.
-These priors are based on the assumption that the clean signal, in the time domain, is well-captured by a deep convolutional neural network.
-The method, therefore, trains a network to fit the input signal, and observes the part of the signal that has the largest amount of uncertainty, i.e., which was modeled most poorly.
-This part is then masked out and one of the classical speech-enhancement methods is applied.
+In this work, we train a network to fit the input signal, and observe the part of the signal that has the largest amount of uncertainty, i.e., which was modeled most poorly.
+Assuming that the clean signal, in the time domain, is well-captured by a deep convolutional neural network, this part is masked out by one of the classical speech-enhancement methods.